Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Proposed Method

 \subsection{Module-2: Out-of-Distribution Liveness Feature Augmentation}

-Because of the absence of spoof face images in the training data, one-class FAS methods typically rely on out-of-distribution (OOD) detection strategies to identify spoofed images~\cite{yang2024generalized}.
-Since spoof attacks often involve factors beyond human skin information \cite{yu2020face}, spoof samples tend to lie far from the genuine class in the latent feature space.
-To address this, we develop an OOD liveness feature augmentation procedure that synthesizes plausible liveness features deviating from those of the real live class.
-These OOD liveness features are then used to form a pseudo-spoof class, thereby compensating for the lack of actual spoof data and enhancing the robustness of one-class FAS methods.
+Because of the absence of spoof face images in the training data, one-class FAS methods typically rely on out-of-distribution (OOD) detection strategies to identify spoofed images.
+Therefore, we propose an OOD liveness feature augmentation strategy to generate pseudo-spoof features and compensate for the absence of spoof data.
 As illustrated in Fig.\ref{fig:module2}, the proposed OOD liveness feature augmentation module comprises five sub-networks, namely, i) the OOD liveness feature adaptor $\phi$ (previously introduced in\cite{huang2023towards}), ii) the global feature decoder $D$, iii) the liveness feature extractor $E_{l}$, iv) the liveness classifier $C_l$, and v) a memory bank for storing augmented OOD liveness features $\tilde{\boldsymbol{l}}_\mathcal{B}$.
 Among them, the first four form the OOD liveness feature adaptor sub-routine, responsible for synthesizing plausible liveness features for the absent spoof class.
 The latter two, \textit{i.e.}, $\phi$ and the memory bank, constitute the OOD liveness feature mining sub-routine, which encourages diversity among generated features by exploring underrepresented regions of the latent space.
 Detailed descriptions of these subroutines are provided below.